controlm/automation-api-community-solutions/201-gitlab-cicd-pipeline-using-cli/README.md

 ## sample.json

-This file holds a job flow purely to demonstrate the CI/CD integration.
+The [sample.json](sample.json) file holds a job flow purely to demonstrate the CI/CD integration.
 In real life, this would be the workflow definition that is being updated as part of a project.
 The flow grabs data from 3 different sources.
 These data sources are merged into one file and printed.
 In addition there is a job that is intended to fail because the command does not exist.
 The job DoSometingElse is doing a sleep for 2 minutes to demonstrate the graphical monitoring capabilities of the Workbench.

 This sample will run without any modification in a Control-M workbench.

 ## DeployDescriptorStaging.json
-This file updates the specific attributes of the sample.json to match the staging environment.
+The [DeployDescriptorStaging.json](DeployDescriptorStaging.json) file updates the specific attributes of the sample.json to match the staging environment.
 This file is used during the deployment of the sample.json file to the staging environment.

 You will need to replace the following strings with a value that are applicable for the staging environment
 * __<RUN_AS_USER>:__ Sets the Run As user name